 A) Nothing, LCEC proudly continues to provide you the most reliable electric service at the lowest cost possible as it has to its members for the past 75 years.

 Cape Coral Franchise Agreement

-Take a look at the previous Cape Coral Franchise Agreement that was in effect since October 1986 and expired in October 2016, as well as the franchise agreement proposal provided to the City in September 2017.
+Take a look at the previous Cape Coral Franchise Agreement that was in effect since October 1986 and expired in October 2016.

 Supplement to LCEC Franchise Agreement Final Offer